SuperDARN/pyDARNio/docs/index.md

 ![pydarnio](imgs/pydarnio_logo.png)

 PyDARNio is an open source python library for SuperDARN data reading, writing and converting.
-Currently the library support reading for DMAP files:
+Currently the library support reading and writing to the following DMAP file formats:

 - IQDAT
 - RAWACF